dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Makes backup easier.
 Lookup is quick too.
 Action would be a pierce into the machines branch to guarantee the machine and log the new connection ?

+backchats are stored as files, and so if a file exists but no branch, cause the branch to start.

+Back button in the browser - the focused chat session is what back gives, which can include backchat sessions.
+Just rolls back what the UI is watching to a prior commit in backchat, where the focus switch occured.
+Store these in the state.
+Restore the history when resuming a backchat session.
+Doing something different creates a fork of the branch.

 Stories:
 engaging with a bot directly
 starting a new session with a bot